shoui520/shoui520.github.io/docs/vn.md

 	macOS has poor compatibility, therefore this guide may not work for everyone.
 	The best version to use if you want to run VNs with WINE is **macOS Mojave 10.14.6** formatted in **HFS+**

-WINE, in layman's terms, allows you to run Microsoft Windows apps on your Mac.
+WINE, in layman's terms, allows you to run Microsoft Windows programs on your Mac.

 ####**Step 1.
 Installing Japanese fonts on your Mac.**